Call for Papers

-The Classic Journal is dedicated to showcasing critical writing and research composed by University of Georgia undergraduate students enrolled in Writing Intensive Program courses or upper-division writing-intensive courses that carry the “W” distinction.
+The Classic Journal is dedicated to showcasing critical writing and research composed by University of Georgia undergraduate students.
+Work from or inspired by Writing Intensive Program courses, as well as writing-intensive courses across the disciplines and upper-division courses with a major writing component will be considered for publication by a multi-disciplinary editorial team of faculty and graduate students.

-Undergraduate students can submit essays, reviews, and alternative projects on a variety of topics from the Sciences to the Humanities.
+Undergraduate students can submit essays, reviews, and alternative projects from any field or program of study across the UGA curriculum.
 This format allows students from different disciplines to present their research to a larger audience.
-Through a rigorous editorial process, students receive valuable feedback on their written work from scholars in their fields of study, while also learning the value of revising, editing, and publishing academic papers.
+Through a rigorous editorial process, students receive valuable feedback on their written work from graduate students trained to coach writing in the disciplines, while also learning the value of revising, editing, and publishing academic papers.

 Classic Reviews are shorter works that provide scholarly opinions based on the quality, condition, and importance of books, plays, music, and/or scientific discoveries in our community as well as in the world at large.
 Reviews present critical looks that go beyond summaries or general reports to engage with the materials from different perspectives or present new understandings.